 Mr. Rawson has been recognized in Chambers USA in Energy & Natural Resources (Band 2).
 He has been included on the list of The Best Lawyers in America in Environmental Litigation and was recognized by Best Lawyers as Lawyer of the Year in Environmental Law (2015).
 Mr. Rawson has also been selected for inclusion in Mountain States Super Lawyers (2008, 2011-2017) in the category of Environmental Litigation.
-He maintains an AV Preeminent (5.0) rating with Martindale-Hubbell, which is the highest rating awarded to attorneys for professional competence and ethics, and has been voted by his peers throughout the state as one of Utah’s “Legal Elite,” as published in Utah Business Magazine (2012-2017).
-Mr. Rawson has also been included on The International Who’s Who of Environmental Lawyers for 2013.
+He maintains an AV Preeminent (5.0) rating with Martindale-Hubbell, which is the highest rating awarded to attorneys for professional competence and ethics, and has been voted by his peers throughout the state as one of Utah’s “Legal Elite,” as published in Utah Business Magazine (2012-2018).

 - Both prosecuted and defended large, complex cases regarding underground storage tank leaks and spills in administrative proceedings, state court, and federal court.
 In these cases, have represented individuals, automotive dealers, oil and gas distributors, convenience store owners, and others.